Vivioli87/memory-game/README.md

 - Home page
     - Brief introduction to the user about the game and my project.
     - How to play instructions
+    - Small demo/tutorial to aid users to learn how to play the game.
 - Game page
     - The buttons for difficulty levels are responsive.
     - The difficulty levels can be clicked and changed at any time to bring up a new game with the cards re-shuffled.